 Governor Coke Stevenson was more popular and would have won, but there were notorious ballot irregularities to steal the election.

 Mysteriously, a box of uncounted ballots was “discovered” in the south Texas town of Alice in Jim Wells County, Precinct 13.

 Confusion reigned in Texas and by the end of the week, LBJ won by 87 votes.
 Both sides accused the other of voter fraud.

-The FBI, Postal Department and other agencies were investigated.
+The FBI, Postal Department and other agencies investigated.

 Piecing together the details, the story emerged that during the tabulation period, LBJ’s campaign manager, John B. Connally, traveled to Alice, Texas, in Jim Wells County.